Sierra Nevada Adventures Multi Day Rides

 *Riders are responsible to book their hotel reservations.

-Note: additional hotels available in Pismo Beach CA
+Note: additional hotels available in Morro Bay CA

-OPTIONAL FRIDAY NIGHT HOTEL: Carmel-By-The-Sea: (Hotels Not included)
+OPTIONAL FRIDAY NIGHT HOTEL: Santa Cruz CA (Hotels not included)

-Note: additional hotels are available in Carmel-By-The-Sea and Monterey area.
+Note: additional hotels are available in Santa Cruz CA.

 *Riders are recommended to make camping reservations in advance.